back to all How to adjust your sugar paste when the seasons change via GIPHY We recently received a message from a sugarist who was

 If you are looking for an alternative to waxing because you have been burned by hot wax, then sugaring is the perfect fit!
 Sugaring paste is applied when it is only slightly warmer than room temperature.
 It is never applied hot.
 If the sugar paste was ever hot enough to burn you, it would be a liquid and would be unusable by your sugaring technician.
 The technician wouldn’t even be able to get it out of the pot!

 Whether you are looking to offer your clients an alternative to waxing, or you’re only looking for an alternative for yourself, give sugaring a try!
 We promise the results will blow you away.
-There is a reason that most women who start sugaring, never go back to waxing!
+There is a reason that most people who start sugaring, never go back to waxing!

 Are you interested in switching your salon from waxing to sugaring?
 Email us at email@example.com, and we will be happy to help you make the switch!
+Otherwise, here are a few ideas and resources to help you get started!